Stellar population: Population III stars

 Current theory is divided on whether the first stars were very massive or not.
 One possibility is that these stars were much larger than current stars: several hundred solar masses, and possibly up to 1,000 solar masses.
 Such stars would be very short-lived and last only 2–5 million years.
-Such large stars may have been possible due to the lack of heavy elements and a much warmer interstellar medium from the Big Bang.
+The lack of heavy elements and a much warmer interstellar medium from the Big Bang may have allowed such large stars to form.
 Conversely, theories proposed in 2009 and 2011 suggest that the first star groups might have consisted of a massive star surrounded by several smaller stars.
 The smaller stars, if they remained in the birth cluster, would accumulate more gas and could not survive to the present day, but a 2017 study concluded that if a star of 0.8 solar masses or less was ejected from its birth cluster before it accumulated more mass, it could survive to the present day, possibly even in our Milky Way galaxy.

 Analysis of data of extremely low-metallicity population II stars such as HE 0107-5240, which are thought to contain the metals produced by population III stars, suggest that these metal-free stars had masses of 20~130 solar masses.
 On the other hand, analysis of globular clusters associated with elliptical galaxies suggests pair-instability supernovae, which are typically associated with very massive stars, were responsible for their metallic composition.
 This also explains why there have been no low-mass stars with zero metallicity observed, despite models constructed for smaller population III stars.
 Clusters containing zero-metallicity red dwarfs or brown dwarfs (possibly created by pair-instability supernovae) have been proposed as dark matter candidates, but searches for these types of MACHOs through gravitational microlensing have produced negative results.

 Population III stars are considered seeds of black holes in the early universe.
 Unlike high-mass black hole seeds, such as direct collapse black holes, they would have produced light ones.
 If they could have grown to larger than expected masses, then they could have been quasi-stars, other hypothetical seeds of heavy black holes which would have existed in the early development of the Universe before hydrogen and helium were contaminated by heavier elements.

 Detection of population III stars is a goal of NASA's James Webb Space Telescope.

 On 8 December 2022, astronomers reported the possible detection of population III stars, in a high-redshift galaxy called RX J2129–z8He II.

-On 27 October 2025, astronomers published a paper in the Astrophysical Journal Letters, reporting that LAP1-B might be the first observed population III star located at z=6.6 that seemingly meets the three most critical criteria for a star to be considered as a population III star.
+On 27 October 2025, astronomers published a paper in the Astrophysical Journal Letters, reporting that LAP1-B might be the first observed cluster of population III stars, with a redshift of z=6.6 and with a total mass of up to 2700 solar masses, that seemingly meets the three most critical criteria for a star to be considered as a population III star.